All Episodes

 We've been there many times, especially way back, many, many years ago.

-I hadn't been there in several years until then, and this clearing no longer existed due to the fact that these small trees that were in the middle of the opening had grown tremendously, almost to the size of the larger trees around it.
+And this clearing no longer existed due to the fact that these small trees that were in the middle of the opening had grown tremendously, almost to the size of the larger trees around it.

-Well, I didn't know what to make of it at the time, and of course we had this thing to do.
+I didn't know what to make of it at the time.

-We had to do an interview on the spot and whatnot, and we were in the snow, and we had to leave as soon as we got done.
+And we were in the snow, and we had to leave as soon as we got done.

-Let me ask you, the timber that was in the area that was unaffected by the area where Travis was hit, how tall was that, and how many years of growth would that represent?
+Let me ask you, the timber that was in the area that was unaffected by the area where Travis was hit, how tall was that and how many years of growth would that represent?

 I don't know specifically what you mean.

-Oh, the surrounding trees, you remember, it was logged three or four years prior to this, and they'd taken out the bigger, the big trees, but there were still very large trees there, I would say 50, 60 feet tall.
+Oh, the surrounding trees, you remember it was logged three or four years prior to this, and they've taken out the big, big trees.

 How many years does it take to produce a tree that size?

-Oh, anywhere from 200 to 400 years.
+Oh, anywhere from 200 to 400 years?

 200 to 400.